Remote Job Execution

 # Cluster Remote Execution

-This feature allows Rundeck Enterprise cluster members to forward job executions to other cluster members based on a policy configuration.
+This feature allows Process Automation cluster members to forward job executions to other cluster members based on a policy configuration.
 By default, each member of the cluster executes jobs locally and does not forward them.
 You can define multiple profiles and assign different projects to different profiles.
 If a job is executed in a project which is not assigned to a specific profile, the default policy is used.

 Configure the following remote execution policy parameters in